 15 Jan Then & Now – Loss of Identity & the Value of Individuality

-Richard Potts, from Chartfield Homes, shared his findings on the change in the industry in recent years.
+Richard Potts (Chartfield Homes) shared his findings on the change in the industry in this Then & Now article.
 He identified how there has been a loss of identity and the value of individuality since the last financial crisis.

 He has detected 2 major trends in the house building industry: